-- Adhere to the CEP Memorandum of Agreement requirements. - Sign and return the Memorandum of Agreement as requested. - Assist in the online application submission process for new instructors. - Pay appropriate fees for courses. - Support high school instructors annual professional development by attending Concurrent Enrollment Day. - Contact CEP staff with program questions, staffing changes or student concerns. - Purchase all textbooks and supplies.
+- Adhere to the CEP Memorandum of Understanding (contract) requirements. - Sign and return the CEP Memorandum of Understanding (contract) as requested. - Assist in the online application submission process for new instructors. - Pay appropriate fees for courses. - Support high school instructors annual professional development by attending Concurrent Enrollment Day. - Contact CEP staff with program questions, staffing changes or student concerns. - Purchase all textbooks and supplies.